iama3191/My-mommy-me-blog/README.md

 ### User Stories

 #### Users
-1. As a site user I can view a paginated list of posts so that I can select one to read
+1. As a site user I can view a paginated list of posts so that I can select one to read.
-2. As a site user I can click on a post so that I can read the full text
+2. As a site user I can click on a post so that I can read the full text.
 3. As a site user/ admin I can view the number of likes on each post so that I can see which is the most popular or viral.
 4. As a site user/admin I can view comments on an individual post so that I can read the conversation.
 5. As a site user I can register an account so that I can comment and like posts.